msoucy/Presentations/D/1_basic.md

 # Properties

-Properties are an extension of accessors, where a "variable" lookup is converted to a function call
+Properties are an extension of accessors, where a "variable" lookup is converted to a function call.

 	!d
 	@property string twice(string x) {